mattdavis0351/mongodb-labs/exercises/05_python-mongo-webservice.md

 We already have our first route in our **app.py** file, its our `/` route.
 Let's add another!

 The /api/v1 route uses flask to render another template from a static HTML file.
 This is where our API starts however.
-Somtimes you will see public API's have a `/api/v1/docs` route that contains instructions for using their API, this route is where I plan to put the instructions for our API.
+Somtimes you will see public APIs have a `/api/v1/docs` route that contains instructions for using their API.
+This route is where I plan to put the instructions for our API.

 It's basic, so there is nothing to really see here when it comes to what happens at this route, but we will add it anyway just to get familiar with this practice.